It’s a simple concept. But it can be hard to put into practice.

 After all, budgeting isn’t exactly exciting, is it?

 Maybe not at first.
 But when you see the results, the excitement starts to build.
 Along with the rewards.

 Each year, Regions Bank associates volunteer thousands of hours sharing financial education with groups across Metro Jackson and beyond.
 Building financial wellness is one of our top community priorities because we believe it leads to better lives and a stronger foundation for long-term success.

-Consider a topic recently shared by our teams visiting the Mississippi Community Education Center.
-Regions personnel focused on the value of creating and following a monthly budget.
+Consider a topic often shared by our financial wellness teams–the value of creating a monthly budget.
 If you want to stop living paycheck to paycheck, here’s the simple concept:

 - Change your mindset.
 Rather than thinking of a budget as a drastic monetary diet, see your spending plan as a path to more financial freedom over time.

 - Compare income to expenses.
 First, add your take-home pay (after deductions and taxes) without including bonuses or tax refunds.
 Next, track all expenses, no matter how small, including money set aside for charitable giving.
 Keep this up for at least a month so you can get a reliable view of your fixed and variable expenses.
 Place each of your expenses into one of three columns: Fixed (necessary, month-to-month bills like mortgage or rent), Flexible (varying monthly bills like utilities) and Discretionary (dining out, entertainment).